N4 (South Africa): Alternative Route

 The section from Rustenburg through Pretoria, Bronkhorstspruit, Witbank and Middelburg to Wonderfontein (approximately 50 km east of Middelburg) has a route running parallel to it, namely the R104 route.
-It passes through the town centres of every town while the N4 Highway bypasses every town between Rustenburg and Wonderfontein.
+It passes through the town centres of every town while the N4 highway bypasses every town between Rustenburg and Wonderfontein.
 Only the alternative route between Witbank and Middelburg has a different designation (it forms part of the R555 route rather than the R104).
-The R104 can be used to avoid the tollgates located on the N4 Highway between the mentioned towns.
+The R104 can be used to avoid the tollgates located on the N4 highway between the mentioned towns.

-As there is now a northern bypass in Mbombela (Nelspruit), the old route through the city centre (Samora Machel Drive; 17 km) has also been re-designated as the R104.
+As there is now a northern bypass in Mbombela (Nelspruit; opened on 13 June 2010), the old route through the city centre (Samora Machel Drive; 17 km) has also been re-designated as the R104.

-From the Skilpadshek Border Post through Swartruggens to Rustenburg, there is no alternative route.
-Also, from Wonderfontein through Belfast and Mbombela to the Komatipoort Border Post with Mozambique, there is no alternative route.

 History and developments

-Prior to 1990, the N4 used to be the section from Mozambique to the Proefplaas Interchange with the N1.
+Prior to 1990, the N4 was only the section from Mozambique to the Proefplaas Interchange with the N1.
 However, two western sections of the N4 have been made since then:

 Old Route through Pretoria

-Originally the N4 ran through the Pretoria CBD on regular city streets, then exited the CBD westbound on Vom Hagen Street towards Hartbeespoort Dam as the Magalies Freeway, a toll road (one toll gate at either end; only one off-ramp along this stretch), completed in the early 1990s, before following the R511/R513/R512 regional routes over the Magaliesberg to meet the single-carriageway freeway built in the 1980s to a point northwest of Pretoria.
-All that remains of this routing of the N4 is the short 20 km Magalies Toll Freeway (designated as the M4 Metropolitan Route of Pretoria), a four-lane tolled dual-carriageway motorway that runs from the Vom Hagen Street/R55 junction in Pretoria West, past Atteridgeville, to Pelindaba, where the freeway abruptly ends with a junction with the R511.
-It is clear from the geometry of the western terminus that the N4 was to continue, but the necessary link from the end of the freeway at Hartbeespoort to the N4 extension west of Hartbeespoort has never been completed, even though it had been planned since the 1980s.
-An anomaly is the bridge over Hartbeespoort Dam near Kosmos Village which has the R512 route number, and the two obvious deviations off the alignment at either end of the bridge where the N4 was clearly intended to continue onward.